 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-The competitive 10K trail race is a scenic and tough run on local dirt roads; there are overall and age-group awards for this event.
-The 10K will also begin and end at Navajo Mountain High School.
+The competitive 10K and 15-miler trail races are scenic and tough runs on local dirt roads and trails; there are overall and age-group awards for this event.
+The 10K and 15-miler will begin and end at Navajo Mountain High School.

-AWARDS – Overall and age-group awards will be presented in both the 50K and 10K.
-All finishers will receive a finisher’s medal.
+AWARDS – Overall and age-group awards will be presented in the 50K, 15-miler and 10K.

 WEATHER – The weather in the Navajo Mountain area, including the surrounding canyons, can be very volatile.
 Runners should be prepared for rapid changes in conditions, including rainy conditions, wind, snow and cold.
 Conversely and less likely, there may be opportunities for heat issues on this route, even in late October.
-Sections of the trail (between Hawkeye Arch and Old Hogan and Todd’s Hogan A.S.to Lakeview and back)) are extremely exposed to the elements.
-During heavy rains, there is high risk of flash flood in Desha Canyon and spots along the Hawkeye Arch road.
 Please be aware of your surroundings and be prepared for any extreme weather and trail conditions that may arise.

 The Naatsisaan Trail Ultra and the Navajo Parks Race Series are organized by the nonprofit organization NavajoYES in collaboration with Navajo Parks & Recreation.
-The event has major sponsorship and/or logistical support from Navajo Mountain Chapter, the Navajo Rangers, Lake Powell Navajo Tribal Park, Utah Navajo Health System, Kayenta Fire, Tailwind Nutrition, Navajo Telecommunication & Utilities, Honey Stinger, Navajo EMS, and Teec Nos Pos Trading Post.
+The event has major sponsorship and/or logistical support from Navajo Mountain Chapter, the Navajo Rangers, Utah Navajo Health System, Kayenta Fire, Honey Stinger, Navajo EMS and Teec Nos Pos Trading Post.

 Tom: 928.429.0345; email@example.com; www.navajoyes.org